-"reliability coefficient" = "correlation coefficient"
+"reliability coefficient" = "correlation coefficient" in Theorem 18.11.

-How to describe "belief"

-Recall the spirit of quantum language (i.e., the spirit of the quantum mechanical world view), that is,

-(#) every phenomenon should be described in quantum language.
+Chapter 19 How to describe "belief" Recall the spirit of quantum language (i.e., the spirit of the quantum mechanical world view), that is, $(\sharp)$ every phenomenon should be described in quantum language.

 Thus, we consider that even "belief" should be described in quantum language.
-For this, it suffices to consider the identification:

-"belief" = "odds by bookmaker"

-This approach has a great merit such that the principle of equal weight holds.

-This chapter is extracted from Chapter 8 in

-Ref.
-[30]: S. Ishikawa, "Mathematical Foundations of Measurement Theory," Keio University Press Inc. 2006.

-19.1 Belief, probability and odds

-For instance, we want to formulate the following "probability":
+For this, it suffices to consider the identification: "belief" = "odds by bookmaker" This approach has a great merit such that the principle of equal weight holds.
+This chapter is extracted from Chapter 8 in Ref.
+[33]: S. Ishikawa, "Mathematical Foundations of Measurement Theory," Keio University Press Inc. 2006.
+19.1 Belief, probability and odds For instance, we want to formulate the following "probability":

 (A) the "probability" that Japan will win the victory in the next FIFA World Cup.

-This is possible (cf. [30]), if "parimutuel betting (or, odds in bookmaker)" is formulated by $Axiom^{(m)}$ 1 (mixed measurement).
-The purpose of this chapter is to show it, and further, to propose the principle of equal weight, that is, whose validity has not been proven yet.
+This is possible (cf. [33]), if "parimutuel betting (or, odds in bookmaker)" is formulated by $Axiom^{(m)} 1$ (mixed measurement).
+The purpose of this chapter is to show it, and further, to propose the principle of equal weight, that is, (B) the principle that, in the absence of any reason to expect one event rather than another, all the possible events should be assigned the same probability. whose validity has not been proven yet.
 It is one of the most important unsolved problems in statistics.
+In Chapter 9, we studied the mixed measurement: that is, The purpose of this chapter is to characterize "belief" as a kind of mixed measurement.